-The FAFSA Simplification Act of 2020 (FSA; Title VII of Division FF of P.L.
-116-260), enacted in December 2020, specifies that in future years, eligible students with a family adjusted gross income (AGI) below specified thresholds will be able to qualify for the maximum Pell Grant award on the basis of their AGI without consideration of additional income or asset information.
+The FAFSA Simplification Act of 2020 (FSA; Title VII, Division FF, P.L.
+I 16-260), enacted in December 2020, specifies that in future years, eligible students with a family adjusted gross income (AGI) below specified thresholds will be able to qualify for the maximum Pell Grant award on the basis of their AGI without consideration of additional income or asset information.
 Eligible students with a family AGI above the specified thresholds are to be able to qualify for a Pell Grant award based on a streamlined student aid index (known as expected family contribution prior to implementation of the FSA).
-The FSA specifies that most provisions are to take effect on July 1, 2023, at the beginning of the 2023-2024 award year.
-ED has indicated that it is anticipating a phased implementation that would extend to the 2024-2025 award year.
+The FSA originally specified that most Pell Grant provisions would take effect on July 1, 2023.
+Subsequent legislation has moved the effective date for many of the new provisions under the FSA to July 1, 2024.